artefactual-labs/clockify-tool/README.md

 entry if you want to use `cft`.
 You can still safely use the web UI for searching, etc.

-Also note that `cft` isn't too concerned about start time.
-Start time, when adding a time entry via `cft`, will be the current time (unless a specific date is specified in which case it'll be midnight).
-Updating existing time entries, however, will preserve their start time.
-The ability to specify a start time when creating a time entry will be added if needed.
+Also note that, when updating existing time entries, start time can't yet be specified.

 Tested with Python 2.7 and 3.
 Will need to be tweaked to handle Unicode.